hovecapital/read-only-local-mysql-mcp-server/README.md

 ## Configuration

+> **Note:** If you installed via Option 1 (MCP Registry with npx), you've already configured everything!
+This section is for users who chose Options 2, 3, or 4 (npm or manual installation).

 ### Claude Code Configuration

-If you're using Claude Code, add the MySQL server to your MCP settings:
+If you're using Claude Code with a manual installation, add the MySQL server to your MCP settings:

 1. Open your Claude Code settings (typically in `~/.config/claude-code/settings.json` on macOS/Linux or `%APPDATA%\claude-code\settings.json` on Windows)